Purchase-necessary promotions: just one receipt, or one receipt per entry?

 Despite several sets of T&Cs now including a similar clause, I can only think of a handful of occasions where a promoter did actually ask winners to provide photos of all receipts and codes before validating a win (these were batch code entry promotions from Soreen, Onken Yogurt and Maryland Cookies).
-However, current Nestlé promotions – eg. KitKat Staycations, Chilled Night In and Buxton Rise Up and Win, have started to use more specific phrases in their T&Cs, such as “Each entry to the promotion must have a new pack and unique receipt” and “Please retain …all associated receipt(s)/online order(s) as proof of purchase” – so it will be interesting to see if Nestlé do demand to see all receipts from the winners rather than just a single receipt.
+However, Nestlé promotions have started to use more specific phrases in their T&Cs, such as “Each entry to the promotion must have a new pack and unique receipt” and “Please retain …all associated receipt(s)/online order(s) as proof of purchase” – so it will be interesting to see if Nestlé do demand to see all receipts from the winners rather than just a single receipt.

 Realistically, most promoters will not want to ask entrants to send photos of all their receipts and packaging – it’s inconvenient for consumer and adds administrative costs to the budget.
 However, simply including the clause in T&Cs can be a useful deterrent to cheats.
 For example, if there were multiple wins from multiple identities at a single IP address using the same batch code, the promoter can ask to see all those receipts – and this is a good way to stop people collecting multiple prizes with third party entries.

 My personal opinion?
 I think if there’s no detailed clause in the T&Cs stating winners will be asked to provide a proof of purchase for EVERY entry, then it’s acceptable to just buy one product and enter daily.
 Having said that though, I would be cautious about risking this on the Nestlé promotions with big prizes!

 Note that most non-unique code promotions are on HFSS products (food or drink that is high in fat, salt or sugar) – and of course, these brands shouldn’t be encouraging over consumption.
 So asking for winners to supply multiple receipts to prove they’ve eaten two KitKats or two Wispas a day wouldn’t exactly encourage sensible eating habits!